XertroV/MarketcoinWhitepaper/README.md

 * not sure **integration with PoS** is possible currently; merged-mining not compatiable as far as I can tell.
 Difficult to validate PoS without entire blockchain (need to get txouts and coinage).

+### signed tx valid on two networks?

+I suspect signed transactions are valid on similar cryptocoins; at least when pubkeys are used (addresses might break this, thankfully).
+Coins would require identical inputs, which is difficult, granted (maybe only coinbase transactions?). *RFC*

 ## Random Notes and Glossary

 * Market volume provides rough scaling between PoW systems on a network wide level.